Extreme Covering Systems of the Integers: Reduction of a covering

+Next, we prove that there is no distinct covering system with moduli in the interval $[4,59]$ using a proof by contradiction.
+Our proof proceeds as follows.
+First, we will use Corollary \ref{cor:2} and Corollary \ref{cor:3} to reduce the list of possible moduli in the covering to $17$ integers.
+Next, we reduce the covering modulo $3$.
+We explore all ways in which it is possible to construct the three coverings from Lemma \ref{lem:2} which satisfy condition (i) of the lemma.
+It turns out, this can be done in two ways.
+In both cases, we obtain a contradiction by showing condition (ii) of Lemma \ref{lem:2} with $q=5$ is violated.

+The reason the details of the proof of Theorem \ref{m4} are somewhat complicated is that using moduli in $[4,59]$ one can get very close to a covering; more precisely, one can cover $179$ out of $180$ classes modulo $180$.
+In Appendix 2 we give an example of a distinct covering system using congruences with moduli in $[4,56]$ and a congruence modulo $180$.

-Next, we show that there is no covering with moduli in $[4,59]$.
-Assume the opposite, that there exists a covering ${\mathcal C}$ with distinct moduli in the interval $[4,59]$.
-Without loss of generality we can assume that ${\mathcal C}$ is a minimal covering.
+\begin{proof} Assume that there exists a distinct covering ${\mathcal C}$ with all moduli in $[4,59]$.
+Since every covering contains a subset which is a minimal covering, without loss of generality we can assume that ${\mathcal C}$ is a minimal covering.
+Let ${\mathcal M}$ be the set of the moduli of the congruences in ${\mathcal C}$.
+Also, let $L$ be the least common multiple of the moduli in ${\mathcal M}$.